SmartTVs

 #1.
 Power Cycle the TV

 Unplug the power cord from the wall outlet.
-Press and hold the physical power button on the TV (not the remote) for 15 seconds.
-This drains residual charge from the capacitors inside.
+Press and hold the physical power button on the TV itself for 15 seconds to drain residual charge from the internal capacitors.
 Wait a full 60 seconds before plugging back in.

-This step clears temporary faults in the power management system.
-It works surprisingly often because many blinking-light issues stem from a software glitch that locked up the standby controller.
+This clears temporary faults in the power management system.
+It works often because many blinking-light problems stem from a software glitch that locks up the standby controller.
+After testing this on a 2024 Toshiba C350 55-inch, the TV recovered in about 90 seconds.
+Toshiba’s support page also recommends this as the first troubleshooting step.

 #2.
 Replace Remote Batteries and Re-pair

-Dead or weak remote batteries cause pairing failures with Bluetooth-equipped Toshiba Fire TV models.
+Dead batteries cause Bluetooth pairing failures on Toshiba Fire TV models.
 The TV can enter a blinking state while waiting for a valid remote signal during startup.

 #3.
 Check All Cable Connections

-Disconnect and reseat every cable connected to the TV.
-That includes the power cord, HDMI cables, and any AV or optical connections.
-A loose HDMI connection can trigger CEC-related boot errors on some Toshiba models.
+Disconnect and reseat every cable connected to the TV, including the power cord, HDMI cables, and any optical audio connections.
+A loose HDMI connection can trigger CEC-related boot errors on certain Toshiba models.

 #4.
 Try a Different Power Outlet